Risk Factors Dashboard

 If we are unable to attract and retain management and other key personnel, our business could be harmed.

 If any of our management or other key employees were to leave, we could face substantial difficulty in hiring qualified successors and could experience a loss in productivity while any successor obtains the necessary training and experience.
 Although we have arrangements with some of our executive officers designed to promote retention, our employment relationships are generally at-will and we have had management and other key employees leave in the past.
 We cannot assure you that one or more management or other key employees will not leave in the future.
 The departure of key leadership personnel, in particular, can take significant knowledge and experience from the Company.
 While this loss of knowledge and experience can be mitigated through a successful transition, there can be no assurance that we will be successful in such efforts.
 If we do not successfully manage the transition of management positions, it could be viewed negatively by our customers, employees or investors and could have an adverse impact on our business and strategic direction.
 A change in senior management, such as we experienced over the past years, also could result in our future strategy and plans differing from those of the past.
-A change in senior management, such as we experienced over the past year, also could result in our future strategy and plans differing from those of the past.
+In August 2024, we announced a restructuring plan, including a reduction in force, intended to reduce operating expenses and position us for profitable growth.
+These reductions and any additional measures we might take to reduce costs could yield unanticipated consequences, such as straining our workforce, diverting management attention, yielding attrition beyond our intended workforce reduction, or reducing employee morale.
 Further, we intend to continue to hire additional highly qualified personnel, including research and development and operational personnel, but may not be able to attract, assimilate or retain qualified personnel in the future.
 Any failure to attract, integrate, motivate and retain these employees could harm our business.

 We depend on skilled employees and could be impacted by a shortage of critical skills.

 Much of our future success depends on the continued service and availability of skilled employees, particularly with respect to technical areas.
 Skilled and experienced personnel in the areas where we compete are in high demand, and competition for their talents is intense.
 We expect that many of our key employees will receive a total compensation package that includes equity awards.
+We are limited in the amount of equity awards that we may issue under the terms of our equity incentive plans.
+Further, new regulations or volatility in the stock market could diminish our use, and the value, of our equity awards.
 New regulations or volatility in the stock market could diminish our use, and the value, of our equity awards.
+These issues could place us at a competitive disadvantage in attracting qualified personnel or force us to offer more cash compensation.
 This would place us at a competitive disadvantage in attracting qualified personnel or force us to offer more cash compensation.

 Some of our employees are represented by workers councils or unions or are subject to local laws that are less favorable to employers than the laws of the U.S.